 The fruit has a number of uses.
 Primarily, it has its use in preventing a number of ailments – some of those include osteoarthritis and stomach ailments (1).
 It can also be used as a diuretic and mild laxative.
 The fruit is also used to reduce thirst and other types of gastric inflammation (2).

-Before we proceed to the actual rosehips benefits, let’s first have a glance at nutritional value of this fruit.
+Before we proceed to the actual rosehips benefits, let’s first have a glance at the nutritional value of this fruit.

 Rose Hips Nutrition Facts